 The Gion House is a lovely traditional house with a brilliant location on the edge of Gion.
 The house contains two units, each of which has been beautifully restored and decorated.
 It’s a truly stylish traditional oasis in the city.
 Read more - The Old Modern

 Koto Inn is a wonderfully restored small machiya situated down a quiet lane within easy walking distance of both the northern Higashiyama and southern Higashiyama sightseeing districts.
 I’ve stayed here with my family and I can tell you it’s wonderful (not great for small kids, but fantastic for older kids).
-Read more - Koyuan
+Read more - Jeugiya

 Other Machiya In Kyoto